 Geheimnisvoll, gerecht und hehrWilliam Cowper (Author)German2

-Geheimnisvoll in tiefer NachtWilliam Cowper (Translator)German11
+Geheimnisvoll in tiefer NachtWilliam Cowper (Author)German11

 God gives his mercies to be spentWilliam Cowper (Author)5

-God moves in a mysterious wayW.
-Cowper, 1731-1800 (Author)English907
+God moves in a mysterious wayWilliam Cowper (Author)English923

 God never meant that man should scale the heavensWilliam Cowper (Author)English2

-God of my life, to thee My cheerful soul I raiseCowper (Author)English1
+God of my life, to Thee My cheerful soul I raiseCowper (Author)English1

 God of my life, to Thee I callWilliam Cowper (Author)English105